ariis11/Graph-Representation/README.md

 #### Paths

-A list of specified paths within the graph, each containing a sequence of nodes and potentially explicit edges to show specific order of connections.
+A list of specified paths within the graph, each containing a sequence of nodes and potentially explicit edges.
+A list of 30 different colors are assigned to different paths (if there are more than 30 paths, same colors are used).
+Path's nodes and explicit edges are colored by this color.

+#### Explicit Edges

+A list of edges which are defined in path's scope.
+These edges show specific order of connections.

 ### Example: